card on file

 • Customers who have their card details on file are more likely to complete their transactions, reducing cart abandonment.

-• An automated payment process can help to reduce manual-entry errors and subsequently lower the risk of chargebacks resulting from merchant error.
+• An automated payment process helps to reduce manual-entry errors and subsequently lowers the risk of chargebacks resulting from merchant error.

-As your business grows, the features you need may change or expand.
-These are some of the added benefits of card-on-file transactions:
+As your business grows, your CoF needs may change or expand.
+These are some of the additional use cases for card-on-file transactions:

-• Resubmission.
-If a transaction using a customer’s stored credit card details fails, the system can resubmit the card-on-file transaction automatically through the merchant’s payment gateway.
-A card can fail because the card has expired or because the customer has insufficient funds to cover the payment.
+• Resubmission: If a transaction using a customer’s stored credit card details fails, the system can resubmit the card-on-file transaction automatically through the merchant’s payment gateway.
+The process may fail because the card has expired or because the customer has insufficient funds to cover the payment.
 A retailer who receives the notification that a payment has failed can make another attempt.

-• Recurring payments and subscriptions.
-A subscription business model is an excellent way to improve cash flow and ensure repeat business, and the ability to store payment details electronically is a necessary prerequisite.
+• Recurring payments and subscriptions: A subscription business model is an excellent way to improve cash flow and ensure repeat business.
+The ability to store payment details electronically is a necessary prerequisite.
 When customers sign up for a subscription, their payment details are typically stored so that they don’t miss any payments.
 Recurring card-on-file transactions are also known as “merchant-initiated transactions” because they are initiated by the merchant rather than the customer.

-PCI compliance is a non-negotiable aspect of card-on-file payments, and businesses that use them must process transactions through a PCI-compliant payment gateway.
+PCI compliance is a non-negotiable aspect of card-on-file payments.
+Businesses that use them must process transactions through a PCI-compliant payment gateway and stay up to date with modern standards.

-The biggest risk facing companies that use card-on-file transactions is a data breach that allows criminals to steal your customers’ data.
+The biggest risk facing companies that use card-on-file transactions is a data breach that allows criminals to steal their customers’ data.
 A good payment processing company that offers merchant services will provide the necessary security to keep your stored data as safe as possible.
+Trusted providers reduce fraud and chargebacks while ensuring you handle consent properly.

-In addition, companies must be diligent about securing their customers’ consent for card-on-file transactions.
+Companies must also be diligent about securing their customers’ consent for card-on-file transactions.
 For example:

 • Always get consent from the cardholder to store their payment information.